Sensors Design for Large-Scale Boolean Networks via Pinning Observability: An Improved Pinning Strategy For Observability

+Three configurations that we shall design in (\ref{equation-pinningBN}) are pinned node set $\mathrm{P}$, state feedback law ${\bm g}_i$, as well as binary logical operator $\oplus_i$.

+Although Lemma \ref{lemma-basictheorem} is only sufficient, it suffices to design pinning controller, by which one can modify the adjacency relation of BN (\ref{equation-BN}) such that the resulting BN (\ref{equation-pinningBN}) satisfies Properties $P_1$ and $P_2$.

-For an arbitrary unobservable BN (\ref{equation-case1-BN}), we design the pinning controller to achieve the observability by the following two steps: \begin{itemize} \item[$Q_1$:] Firstly, print $p$ desirable observed paths $O_1, O_2,\cdots,O_p$ and pick the nodes that are not satisfied with the definition of observed paths into the pinning node set $\mathscr{P}$. \item[$Q_2$:] Secondly, for every $i\in\mathscr{P}$, design logical operator $\oplus_i$ and feedback control $U_i$ (i.e., $g_i$) in (\ref{equation-pinningBN}) to make the NS of pinning controlled BN (\ref{equation-case1-BN}) to satisfy Properties $P_1$ and $P_2$. \end{itemize}
+In what follows, for a unobservable BN (\ref{equation-BN}), we design the pinning controller to achieve its observability by the following two steps: \begin{itemize} \item[(1)] Select the pinned node set $\mathrm{P}$.
+We print $p$ desired observed paths $\mathrm{O}_1, \mathrm{O}_2,\cdots,\mathrm{O}_p$, then determine the pinned node set $\mathrm{P}$ to collect the nodes corresponding to the vertices that do not satisfy the definition of observed paths. \item[(2)] Design state feedback control and logical couplings.
+For every pinned node $i\in\mathrm{P}$, we aim to design the logical operator $\oplus_i$ and the state feedback gain ${\bm g}_i$ such that BN (\ref{equation-pinningBN}) satisfies both Properties $P_1$ and $P_2$. \end{itemize}